Rainy Intimate Wedding at Summit Lake Castle

 Then it was portrait time.

-We walked around the castle and found pockets of clean, luxury-looking backdrops.
+We started with portraits around the stone walls, wood interiors, and window light inside the castle.
 Maria and Mike looked like they belonged there.
 Elegant, calm, and very “this is our weekend.”

 Then we got lucky.
 The rain let up for a moment, and we made a quick run outside for lakefront portraits.
 The weather stayed gloomy, the trees were towering, and the lake was dark and still.
-It was peak Pacific Northwest mood in the best way.
+The dark lake, mist, evergreen trees, and soft overcast light gave the outdoor portraits a distinctly Pacific Northwest feel.

 As the rain picked up again, we ran back inside and captured silhouettes in front of the windows.
 Those ended up being some of my favorite frames of the day.
 Rain outside, warmth inside, and that quiet “we just got married” feeling.